metinsimsek61/smskReactBot/README.md

 ## Features

-- Customizable messages, reactions, commands, and roles
+- Customizable messages, reactions, command, and roles

 - Auto-removes role when user removes a reaction